muenzpraeger/create-lwc-app/README.md

 To get up and running execute the following command in a shell/terminal:

 ```
-npx lwc-create-app your-app-name
+npx create-lwc-app your-app-name
 ```

 > To run this you must have Node.js installed with at least npm 5.2+.
 You should be familiar with either npm or yarn.
 The npx tool is a package runner that installs with npm 5.2+.

-This will run a npx installation of [lwc-create-app](./packages/lwc-create-app), guide you through the short setup, and then create a new Lightning Web Components project for you.
+This will run a npx installation of [create-lwc-app](./packages/create-lwc-app), guide you through the short setup, and then create a new Lightning Web Components project for you.

 Then run `yarn watch` (or `npm run watch` depending on what you chose during the npx installation). **Done!**